-Northland Inc is not required to make any distributions to its Shareholders as the shareholder.
+Northland Inc is not required to make any distributions to its Shareholders.

-The value of the shareholders' investment in Northland Inc is estimated by directors to be equal to current shareholders' funds being \$TBC.
+The value of the shareholders' investment in Northland Inc is estimated by directors to be equal to current shareholders' funds being \$176,137

 7 Kaiwhakaruruhau - Governance

 The Board will effectively represent and promote the interests of its Shareholders by seeking to fulfil its mandate as described above.
 The Board will discharge their duties in accordance with Northland Inc's Board Charter.